-- 8.1 In July 2016, the Council tendered for its treasury management advisors.
-As a result of which, Link Asset Services (formerly known as Capita Asset Services) was reappointed on a five year contract.
-The new contract commenced on 26 October 2016. - 8.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.

-8.3 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+- 8.1 In October 2021, the Council reappointed Link Asset Services as its treasury management advisors on a three year contract.
+The new contract commenced on 26 October 2021. - 8.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 8.3 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.